727800350/note/latex/computer/protocol.md

 Recursive vs. Iterative Queries

 - As mentioned above, recursive queries are queries where the client asks the server to do all the work for it.
 It sends in its query the RECURSION DESIRED flag, and the DNS server will either honor that or not.
 - Iterative queries are the opposite of recursive queries.
-When they're used, the server doesn't go find the answer for the client (unless it's on the first question and response), but rather tells the client where to look next.
+When they are used, the server does not go find the answer for the client (unless it is on the first question and response), but rather tells the client where to look next.
 So if the client asks for chat.google.com, it tells the client to check with the .com servers and considers its work done.

 ### Other
 DNS uses its own unique **encoding** for Unicode characters.